Solarize Salisbury-Rowan to Save Residents Money

 Over the next 25 years an average resident can be expected to pay about $36,000 in electricity bills.
 With solar costing only around $9,000, this investment would save a homeowner about $25,000 on electricity bills during that period.
 A no-money down loan affords residents and business owners the opportunity to purchase solar with no upfront costs, but will still save thousands of dollars over the lifetime of the solar energy system.

-“If you’ve ever thought about looking into solar power, this is the time to do it,” says Brian F. Keane, President of SmartPower, the non-profit organization that is running Solarize Salisbury-Rowan.
+“If you’ve ever thought about looking into solar power, this is the time to do it,” says Brian F. Keane, President of SmartPower, the non-profit organization that ran Solarize Salisbury-Rowan.
 “Through our award-winning, on-the-ground outreach, combined with our on-line ‘solar marketplace,’ we think Solarize Salisbury-Rowan will break new records and become a new leader in residential solar adoption.”

-Dr. John Wear, Center for the Environment executive director, notes that the campaign provides numerous benefits to the community and its residents.
+Dr. John Wear, Center for the Environment executive director, notes that the campaign provided numerous benefits to the community and its residents.
 “We’re creating a solar community market for area citizens and business owners, much like a farmers’ market,” he says.
 “It’s a community service that will save people money and help reduce our dependence on fossil fuels at the same time.”